 So let’s quickly sort all this out:

 - FICO Credit Score: FICO stands for the Fair Isaac Corporation, the company that created the formula for the FICO credit score.
-The Fair Isaac Corporation was found in 1956 by engineer Bill Fair and mathematician Earl Isaac.
+The Fair Isaac Corporation was founded in 1956 by engineer Bill Fair and mathematician Earl Isaac.